nimitmk7/knowledge-treasure/Machine Learning/ML with Imbalanced Data.md

 - Asymmetric cost is generally applicable when getting one class wrong is more costlier than the other class (spam detection, fraud detection).

+## Why is this a Problem ?
+Most machine learning algorithms assume data equally distributed.
+So when we have a class imbalance, ==the machine learning classifier tends to be more biased towards the majority class, causing bad classification of the minority class==.

 ## Training Classifiers with Imbalanced Data

 ### 1. Change Data